charurawat/predicting-titanicsurvival-kaggle/README.md

 ## Building a Random Forest model on the classic Titanic Data availabe on Kaggle
 (SYS 6018)

 This repository contains the folowing files -

 1. test.csv  - Contains data on which model is test.
 File sourced directly from Kaggle.
 2. train.csv - Contains data on which model is trained.
 File sourced directly from Kaggle.
-3. titanic_rf_code.R - Contains the main code ie. solution
+3. titanic_rf_code.R - Contains the main code ie. solution in R
 4. titanic_solution.csv - Contains predicted results for corresponding IDs in the test.csv

 The goal is here to predict which passengers survived or died on the Titanic using attributes such as Age,Sex,Ticket Fare,etc.